Onboard Satellite Image Classification for Earth Observation: A Comparative Study of ViT Models

 \subsection{Evaluation Metrics}

-To comprehensively evaluate the performance of our multiclass classification model across 10 classes, we employ three key metrics: accuracy, precision, and recall (sensitivity) \cite{goutte2005probabilistic}.
-These metrics are calculated for each class individually and then aggregated using macro-averaging to assess the model's performance as follows, where $N$ is the total number of data points across all classes. $K$ is the total number of classes. $N_k$ is the number of data points in class $k$. $TP_k$ is True Positives, $FP_k$ is False Positives, $FN_k$ is False Negatives for class $k$, respectively.
-Using weighted precision and recall, we ensure that each class is given equal importance, thereby providing a balanced evaluation of the model’s classification capabilities across the entire dataset.
-These macro-averaged evaluation metrics will be used to select the best models in the final analysis.
+We evaluate multiclass performance over the $K{=}10$ classes with accuracy, precision, and recall \cite{goutte2005probabilistic}, computed per class and aggregated by support-weighted averaging: where $N$ is the total number of test samples, $N_k$ the number in class $k$, and $\mathrm{TP}_k$, $\mathrm{FP}_k$, and $\mathrm{FN}_k$ the true positives, false positives, and false negatives of class $k$.
+Weighting by the class support $N_k$ makes each aggregate representative of the full dataset; since EuroSAT classes are nearly balanced, weighted and macro averages practically coincide.
+These weighted metrics are used to select the best models in the final analysis.

-To assess the model's robustness, we adopt a benchmarking approach for evaluating NN robustness to common corruptions and perturbations \cite{HendrycksD19}.
-The robustness score measures the degradation in accuracy caused by a specific perturbation, $\phi$.
-For a given model, $m$, let $A_{\text{clean}}$ represent the model's accuracy on the original (clean) test dataset, and $A_{\phi}$ denote the accuracy of the model on the test set that has been modified with perturbation $\phi$.
-These perturbations can stem from natural environmental conditions encountered during deployment or adversarial modifications of the original test samples.
-Following the methodology outlined in \cite{laugros2019adversarial}, we define the robustness score of model $f$ with respect to perturbation $\phi$ as:
+To assess robustness, we follow the common-corruption benchmarking approach of \cite{HendrycksD19}.
+For a model $f$, let $A_{\text{clean}}$ and $A_{\phi}$ denote its accuracy on the clean test set and on the test set corrupted by perturbation $\phi$, respectively.
+The robustness score \cite{laugros2019adversarial} is

-A robustness score of model $f$ for perturbation $\phi$, namely $R^{\phi}_{f}$, close to one indicates that the model is highly resistant to perturbation, demonstrating its ability to maintain performance in challenging conditions.
+where a score close to one indicates that the model largely retains its clean-data performance under the perturbation.